-This diner/burger joint/shake place/truck stop has graced the corner since before I can remember.
-I've been living in the area for 24 years (all of 'em, that's right) and it's barely changed an ounce.
+Dairy Freeze has graced the corner of St. Clair and Caledonia since before I can remember.
+I've been living in the area for 24 years (all of 'em, that's right) and it's barely changed at all.
 Sure, the old cigarette vending machine eventually became "for show only" (and then cleared out), and maybe they've changed a few lightbulbs or started carrying a few new drinks in the fridge, but that's about it.

 The next, and most important part is the SIDES.
 The fries are good...no shoelace laced-in-peanut-fat fries like at McD's.
 These are huge and by law must be eaten with the wooden mini-forks provided.
 If you are an onion ring fan though, screw the fries.
 Have the rings.
-They are pictured above and though pretty greasy, are not to be missed.
+They are not to be missed.
 I'll sometimes go in solely for these home-made goodies.
 Mmmm mmm AMAZING.